No Time? My pick for the best interchangeable curling wand is the Paul Mitchell Unclipped 3-in-1 Curling Wand.

 The wand heats quickly up to 410°F, which is more than enough for most hair types.
 Attaching the rods requires you to line up and insert the 3 pins inside the barrel into the base, which holds securely in place once you twist to the lock position.

 The wands are clipless, which is great if you don’t want any creases in your hair that clamp irons tend to leave.
-A small 3-finger glove is included, but it’s not all that effective, so you may want to invest in a heat-resistant glove for safety.
+A small 3-finger glove is included, but it’s not all that effective, so you may want to invest in a proper heat-resistant glove for safety.
 The barrels do have cool tips so that helps to reduce potential burns.

 This set is my pick for those who want some variety but don’t want too many attachments.
 The dual-voltage compatibility is another benefit, though it would be nice if it came with a carrying case.